1997 World Games

 The 1997 World Games (1997 Maailman Pelit, 1997 Världsspelen), the fifth World Games, were an international multi-sport event held in Lahti, Finland on August 7–17, 1997.
 The opening and closing ceremonies took place at the Lahti Sport Centre.

 Sports

+The 1997 World Games programme featured 23 official sports and 5 invitational sports.
+(Aikido was deemed a demonstration sport; no medal events were held.)
+The numbers in parentheses indicate the number of medal events that were contested in each sports discipline.